Tomlevron/multi-channel-audio-recorder/README.md

 The provided repository is a an audio recording utility, designed to record audio from multiple channels simultaneously, leveraging the PyAudio library.
 The tool offers features such as saving backup recordings, user-defined recording durations, and command-line interface for customizing various parameters.

+One can choose the length of the total recording time and break the total time into a few recordings

 ### Features

 - Detection and selection of the input device.